 Well Drinks/Rail Drinks and Top-shelf

 Well drinks or rail drinks are your standard lower-priced liquors.
 They are called “well drinks” because they are the bottles you keep closest to your well, and the well is where you keep the ice.
 When called rail drinks, the reference comes from the fact that they literally sit in rail right in front of you.
 The top shelf is your high-end liquors.
 These include Grey Goose, Woodford Reserve, Patron or other high-end alcohols.

 Now every service person’s favourite word, “TIPS” Tips is an acronym that stands for To Insure Proper Service.
 Though most modern servers and bartenders believe it is standard, it did once upon a time serve a purpose.
 Basically, it was bribery to ensure you got the attention you desired.
 My advice, work for them, and they’ll be what you expect, but when you expect them and don’t work for them, they obviously won’t be what you expect.

 This might all sound like a lot, but it’s not all that bad.
 I recommend reading some of the other articles for terms I may have missed.
 Overall though, learn these basic terms, and you’re more than on your way.
 Just remember everyone started where you are, do your best, study and one day, these terms will be as familiar to you as tying your shoe.
 It took every kid a while to learn how to properly tie a bow in their laces, and bartending is no different.

 Jennie has worked in the bar and restaurant industry for nine years.
 She has been a host, expeditor, bartender, server and manager.
-She still works in the industry today part-time as a server at Milestones.
-Find her on Twitter @jenniedleaver.
+Read her story about starting in the industry here.